cjpardodelahoz/BIO556L/docs/models.md

 DNA, third = 3-537\3
 ```

 Remember that we exported the FASTA file version of the MCM7 alignment and removed the excluded sites.
 So, all included sites are coding.
 Since the exported alignment has 537 sites, all partitions are defined in terms of 537 characters.
-Also, if you look at the original alignment in Mesquite, you will see that the included nucleotide is coding, and it corresponds to codon position 1.
+Also, if you look at the original alignment in Mesquite, you will see that the first included nucleotide is coding, and it corresponds to codon position 1.
 That is why the first character in the partition named "first" starts at position 1.

 Close, and save the file.
 This partition definition is currently in the RAxML format, but you can see that the codon position definitions use the same syntax as the NEXUS format.